nf-core/raredisease/docs/output.md

 #### Annotating mobile elements

 The mobile elements are annotated with allele frequencies and allele counts using SVDB.
 These annotation files needed are preferably produced from a representative population.
 Further annoation is done using VEP and the resulting VCF is filtered using bcftools.
 The default filter is to only keep elements with `PASS` in the filter column but if no other post-processing is done we reccomend supplementing with an exclude expression based on population allele frequencies.
 The filtering key is dependent on the annotation files used but an example expression could look like this: `--exclude 'INFO/swegen_sva_FRQ > 0.1'`.
-If a list of HGNC id:s have been supplied with the option `--vep_filters`, variants matching those id:s will be presented in a seperate file using [filter_vep from VEP](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html).
+If a list of HGNC id's have been supplied with the option `--vep_filters`, variants matching those id's will be presented in a seperate file using [filter_vep from VEP](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html).
 This option can be disabled using the flag `--skip_vep_filter`.
 A VCF corresponding to the complete set of variants will also be produced.

 <details markdown="1">
 <summary>Output files</summary>